rdg-404/rdg-404/README.md

-### Oi, me chamo Rodrigo.
-Sou Tecnólogo em Jogos Digitais e estudante de Desenvolvimento FrontEnd desde 2017, pórem descobri que amo está construindo sites em 2021.
-### Já tenho domínio de HTML 5 e CSS 3 e estou me aprimorando cada dia mais em JavaScript, para começar a ver o mundo dos Frameworks e Bibliotecas.

-### Hi, my name is Rodrigo.
+### Hi, my name is Rodrigo from Brazil.
 I'm a Game Technologist and FrontEnd Development student since 2017, but I found out that I love is building websites in 2021.
 ### I'm already fluent in HTML 5 and CSS 3 and I'm getting better every day in JavaScript, to start seeing the world of Frameworks and Libraries.